nchamp3/Media-Player/README.md

-# Media-Player
+# MediaPlayer-AudioClient
-This is a simple media player using a service
+This is a simple media player UI

 Description:

-    This application consists of two apps - a service app and a UI app.
+    This application is the UI for the media player app.
-    Once the service is started, the user can play/pause a track, stop playback by unbinding from the service, or stop the service.
+    Once the service is started, the user can play/pause a track, stop playback by unbinding from the service, or stop the service, using this UI.

 **************************************************************************